-- 1. Has demonstrated adequate academic progress in the previous semester.
-Currently enrolled in school and making progress toward obtaining a high school diploma or its equivalent; A student must have passing grades in 70 percent or more of his or her classes.
+- 1. Has demonstrated adequate academic progress in the previous semester; is currently enrolled in school and making progress toward obtaining a high school diploma or its equivalent or has passing grades in 70 percent or more of his/her classes.
 Adequate academic progress will be evaluated at the end of the first semester and at the end of the school year. - 2.
 Has not dropped out of school. - 3.
-Is enrolled and in good standing with his/her school and not in violation of NCGS 20-11(N1) legislation listed below.
+Is enrolled and in good standing with his/her school and not in violation of NCGS 20-11(N1) legislation listed below. - 4.
+Only one (1) DEC will be issued per student per semester and this DEC is only good for thirty (30) days.